raulbalanza/SchoolEnrollment/README.md

 ## Continuous integration

-This repository features continuous integration, so it is configured to perform automated testing and building in both the client and server part.
+This repository features continuous integration using GitHub Actions, so it is configured to perform automated testing and building in both the client and server part.